soccin/piano/README.md

 ## Overview

-PIANO orchestrates RNA-Seq fusion analysis by:
+Piano orchestrates RNA-Seq fusion analysis by:
 - Running the [Forte](https://github.com/mskcc/forte) pipeline for alignment, quantification, and fusion calling.
 - Post-processing Forte outputs with custom R and shell scripts to generate detailed fusion reports and OncoKB annotations.
 - Organizing results into structured output directories for easy delivery and review.